AlaskaAirlines/auro-slideshow/docs/partials/api.md

 To enable the slideshow to show a preview of the previous and next slides, use the `fullBleed` attribute.
 This will unhide the overflow of the view area.

 **Note:** To use this properly, a parent container MUST have `overflow-x: hidden` to prevent horizontal scrolling on the page.
+It is not recommended to put `overflow-x: hidden` on the `<body>` element as this will prevent horizontal scrolling if fixed-width elements become wider than the page.
+This is only done for demo purposes.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/fullBleed.html) -->